TheBeruriahIncident/leafbyte/iOS/TECH_DEBT.md

 * There is now a Google Sign-In package with first-class Swift support, but that requires upgrading to 6.x.x.
 * Dependencies are handled through CocoaPods.
 Swift Package Manager now exists and is preferred, but Google Sign-In doesn't work with SPM until 6.x.x.

+Things that would be good to do:
+* Proper localization.
+Much of groundwork was done, but the Spanish translations were much longer than the English, so we have to make the constraints a bit more flexible to keep the app looking right.